rinat-enikeev/robotaxi/data/README.md

    npm run check
    npm run format_check
    ```
-6. **Review your diff** to confirm both YAML and generated SQL changes are present, then open a PR describing the data source and verification steps.
+6. **Review your diff** to confirm both YAML and generated SQL changes are present, then open a PR against `develop` (never `main`) describing the data source and verification steps.

 ## Dataset-Specific Guidelines